 The company has opted for Section 80 IA tax benefit from financial year 2014-15 to 2023-24 in respect of Bhilai PP-III unit commissioned in financial year 2009-10.
-As a result of the said tax benefit, the entire taxable profit generated from PP-III is exempted from payment of Income Tax and Company is liable to compute & pay its taxes under MAT provisions for the financial year 2022-23.
+As a result of the said tax benefit, the entire taxable profit generated from PP-III was exempted from payment of Income Tax and Company was liable to compute & pay its taxes under MAT provisions for the period upto 31.03.2024.
+From 2024-25, Company is recognising tax liability as per Normal Tax rate and utilizing the MAT Credit available as per the Income Tax Act to discharge the tax liability

-(C) There are no unused tax losses to be carried forward as on 31 March 2023 and 31 March 2022.
+(C) There are no unused tax losses to be carried forward as on 31 March 2025 and 31 March 2024